Kustomize: declarative Kubernetes configuration without templates

 The release

 Kustomize is developed at Google by Jeff Regan and Phillip Wittrock.
 The first 1.0.x branch is published in mid 2018 (1.0.8 on 30 September 2018).
 Written in Go, Apache 2.0 licence.
 Kubernetes SIG-CLI subproject.
-Natively integrated in kubectl 1.14 (March 2019) as kubectl apply -k ./.
+Native integration in kubectl apply -k ./ is expected in an upcoming kubectl release.

 Structure